Joeewan/data-analyst-portfolio/Excel-Visualization/README.md

 ![Shopping Dashboard](Shopping_Dashboard.png)

--There is a significant gender-based purchasing disparity in Missouri, where male consumers make 73.3% larger purchases than female consumers.
+*There is a significant gender-based purchasing disparity in Missouri, where male consumers make 73.3% larger purchases than female consumers.

--West Virginia is the biggest contributing location, indicating concentrated high-value purchasing in particular areas.
+*West Virginia is the biggest contributing location, indicating concentrated high-value purchasing in particular areas.
 Overall, male customers provide the largest total purchase amount.

--According to a review of payment methods, credit cards account for about $43K in sales, with Venmo coming in second at about $40K.
+*According to a review of payment methods, credit cards account for about $43K in sales, with Venmo coming in second at about $40K.
 This indicates that both traditional and digital payment methods are widely used.

 Here is the link to my IBM Cogno Analytics Dashboards for Shopping Trends in the United States.